bazel-contrib/rules_jvm_external/README.md

 )
 ```

+# Regenerating targets

-You can see the full list of generated targets in [gmaven.bzl](https://raw.githubusercontent.com/aj-michael/gmaven_rules/master/gmaven.bzl).
+You can see the full list of generated targets in [`gmaven.bzl`](https://raw.githubusercontent.com/aj-michael/gmaven_rules/master/gmaven.bzl).

-To regenerate gmaven.bzl, run the following command.
+To regenerate `gmaven.bzl`, run the following command.
 It will take about 5 minutes.

 ```
 rm gmaven.bzl && javac GMavenToBazel.java && java GMavenToBazel
 ```

+# Known issues

+Some of the artifacts depend on other artifacts that are not present on Google
+Maven.
+These targets do not work as the cross-repository resolution is not
+implemented.